Dental mirror and scaler used for examining teeth Lincoln NE

 Also, patients occasionally experience what’s sometimes called “phantom tooth pain,” or persistent discomfort with no clear structural cause.
 While uncommon, it may relate to nerve sensitivity or prior dental trauma.

 A thorough dental exam helps identify whether the issue stems from grinding, sinus pressure, or another factor.
-Once the cause is identified, your dentist can recommend targeted solutions, like a night guard, sensitivity treatments, or guidance specifically for sinus-related symptoms.
+Once the cause is identified, your dentist can recommend targeted solutions, such as a night guard, sensitivity treatments, or guidance for sinus-related symptoms.

 Thorough, Comfort-Focused Dental Care in Lincoln, NE